-The executive branch led by Joe Biden and Kamala Harris has ben given the opportunity to make progress on several key tech-related issues, including equitable broadband access, the long-term impact of AI and automation, and issues of digital privacy and security, to name but a few.
+The executive branch led by Joe Biden and Kamala Harris has been given the opportunity to make progress on several tech-related issues, including equitable broadband access, the impact of AI and automation, and matters of digital privacy and security, to name just a few.

-The new American president is likely to end the Trump administration’s practice of targeting individual companies outside of normal regulatory processes, as it did in disputes involving Amazon, TikTok, Huawei and other firms.
-With control of the Federal Communications Commission passing to Democrats, look for pushes to increase subsidies for universal high-speed internet and possibly to help municipalities build public broadband networks; an effort to revive Obama-era net neutrality rules (Ajit Pai is preparing his resume), and quick rejection of continued action on Trump’s Section 230 executive order.
+The new American president is likely to end the Trump administration’s practice of targeting individual companies for punishment outside of normal regulatory processes, as it did in disputes involving Amazon, TikTok, Huawei and others.
+With control of the Federal Communications Commission passing back to Democrats, look for pushes to increase subsidies for universal high-speed internet and possibly to help municipalities build public broadband networks; an effort to revive Obama-era net neutrality rules (Ajit Pai is exiting), and quick rejection of continued action on Trump’s Section 230 executive order.

-The trade war with China will likely pause as both sides reassess the landscape.
-Broader U.S. conflicts with China are with us for the long haul.
-How the Biden administration chooses to address them will also shape the terrain on which U.S. tech vies for global advantage in new markets like artificial intelligence, 5G innovation and VR/AR.
+The trade war with China will likely pause in detente as both sides reassess the landscape.
+Broader U.S. conflicts with China may be with us for the long haul.
+But how the Biden administration chooses to address them will also shape the terrain on which U.S. tech vies for global advantage in new markets like artificial intelligence, 5G innovation and VR/AR.